 The concept of a Fringe for Chelsea, similar to the Fringe in Edinburgh, seemed a natural one to Festival Director Tim Richardson.
 As a theatre critic and garden writer, with an actor/comedian past, Tim knew the Fringe model well.
 The Chelsea Fringe Festival was indeed an idea whose time had come and, in 2012, Tim’s bedtime brainwave became a reality, with more than 100 events taking place as part of the inaugural Chelsea Fringe.

-We’re planning to be online again in 2021.
-No one can know what the world will look like in May.
-So let’s use our imaginations and lockdown tech savvy to make the 10th anniversary Chelsea Fringe as spectacular as if we were doing it #IRL (for some of us – translation – “in real life”) The idea is that anything goes, as long as it’s interesting and connected with gardening, gardens, plants or landscape.
+We’re still planning to have a strong online presence in Chelsea Fringe 2022.
+But in anticipating our first #IRL (for some of us – translation – “in real life”) Chelsea Fringe for two years, we’re looking forward to a spectacular profusion of gardening activity.
+The idea is that anything goes, as long as it’s interesting and connected with gardening, gardens, plants or landscape.
 Come and see!

 Yes.
 The Chelsea Fringe is entirely independent of the main show organisers but we’ve been careful to keep them informed and involved every step of the way.
 Our vision is for a mutually beneficial relationship, as there is between the Fringe and Festival in Edinburgh.

 The Fringe is a not-for-profit Community Interest Company (CIC).